 We have an obligation to our great God, beloved, to live before Him in hope and holiness and in honor.
 Let's bow together in prayer.

 Father, we think of those next two verses that say we were redeemed with the precious blood of a Lamb unblemished and spotless, not with perishable things like silver and gold.
-When we realized the price You paid to redeem us, when we realized the inheritance You have promised us, when we realized the grace You have freely bestowed upon us, our hearts are bound and we long to give You back hope, living longingly for Your grace that will be revealed to us at the coming of Christ.
+When we realize the price You paid to redeem us, when we realize the inheritance You have promised us, when we realize the grace You have freely bestowed upon us, our hearts are bound and we long to give You back hope, living longingly for Your grace that will be revealed to us at the coming of Christ.
 And we live longing to be holy as You are holy because You're our God and we belong to You and You to us and we bear Your name and we bear Your image and we long to honor You.
 For even though we draw near in intimacy and call You Father, we know You're the judge and we don't come in irreverence, we come with great respect into Your presence.
-Help us to live, Lord, fulfilling by the power of the Spirit in us the proper response...hope, holiness and honor.
+Help us to live, Lord, fulfilling by the power of the Spirit in us the proper response: Hope, holiness and honor.
 And, Lord, if it's at all to be true of our lives, it will be true because the very hand that points us in that direction is the hand that strengthens us to accomplish it, even Your own gracious hand.
 So be gracious to us, Lord, strengthen us that we might rightly respond to the great salvation You have given us in Christ.
 We pray in His name.
 Amen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).